Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Methodology

 Here, $R(\cdot)$ denotes a single-qubit rotation gate; in our implementation, we default to $R_Y(\cdot)$ unless otherwise specified.
 The entangling block $U_{\mathrm{ent}}^{(\ell)}$ uses a fixed CNOT topology (e.g., linear or circular) to introduce correlations across qubits.
 We denote the full set of trainable circuit parameters by $\theta_q = \{ \phi^{(\ell)}, \beta^{(\ell)} \}_{\ell=1}^L$.

 Connections between data re-uploading and spectral representations have been studied in prior work; for example, QNNs with re-uploading can be related to truncated Fourier-like expansions under suitable assumptions~\cite{yu2022power}.
 From this perspective, the scaling factors $\phi^{(\ell)}$ act as learnable frequency controls, while $\beta^{(\ell)}$ adjusts phases and offsets.
-Intuitively, optimizing $\phi$ can stretch or compress the effective input coordinates seen by the circuit, which may help match the frequency content required by the target mapping.
-This motivation is particularly relevant in PDE-informed regression, where solutions can exhibit oscillatory behavior; we empirically evaluate this setting in Section~\ref{sec:experiments}.
+Intuitively, optimizing $\phi$ can stretch or compress the effective input coordinates seen by the circuit, which may help align the circuit response with oscillatory target structure.
+We use this as motivation for the PDE-informed experiments, but we do not infer a frequency-resolution mechanism from the aggregate errors alone.